merliot/hub/README.md

 ```

 Browse to [http://127.0.0.1](http://127.0.0.1) to view hub and create devices.

+If you want an https version of the hub, docker build with Dockerfile (not Dockerfile-http).

 > [!NOTE]
 > If you want to save changes, you'll need to fork the repo and run Docker from your fork.